 Thoughts on simplicity.

-My parents introduced me to computers before I was 5 years old.
+My parents introduced me to computers when I was around 4 years old.
 In the time since then and now, my life (and that of many others) has evolved to revolve largely around computers, which is really magical in a sense.
 We've created this made-up world with its own simple rules that's grown complex and lively.
 It's fantastical, and for better or for worse it's changed us forever.

-In parallel, software and hardware has grown complex and difficult to construct and maintain at the scales at which it's deployed.
+Software and hardware have grown complex and become difficult to construct and maintain at existing scales.
 We build an ever-taller tower of technology which we grow ever-reliant on.
 When will the shoulders of giants be so high that it will take our entire lives to climb them?
-Or rather, when will we forget the details of the first giant's work?
+When will we forget the nature of the first giant's work?

 I also think that not everything needs to be hosted.

 To further push for simplicity, does everyone really benefit from uninturrupted online access to a media library, or data tracking apps, or an office suite, or streamable games?
 It's certainly useful for individual cases, but but the obsession with having every document and movie at our fingertips at all times on our dozen devices feels excessive.
-Lots of those 'services' can be just as effective while remaining a local file accessible on only one machine, backed up for safety.
+Lots of those 'services' can be just as effective while remaining a local file accessible on only one machine.

 I think that's a simple system worth considering.